Damascustogah007/PetShop/README.md

 # PetShop
 Online store for pets (QA Automation Task)

+### Create folder
+Create a folder on your desktop

+### Open folder in vscode
+In vscode, open the folder you created on desktop

 ### Clone repository

+Note: Make sure to clone the repository into the folder you created.
 To clone repository from vscode terminal, run the following command.

 ```